mesabjorn/enhanced-toGETHerTube/README.md

  - Shuffle playlists

 To Do:
- - Removal of playlists function
+ - Removal of playlists function: done
- - Adding new playlists selection to radio feature
+ - Adding new playlists selection to radio feature :WIP
- -

 ---Enhanced TogetherTube---
 Copyright (C) 2015 Mesa